896ma/Black-Jack-Game/README.md

 # JS-App
 A javascript, Html and css BlackJack Game that allows users to  select two ranom cards and  then compares their sum  against blackjack(21).
-The game proceeds as long as the isalive is true(blackjack has not been attained) and relevant ouput is displa
+The game proceeds as long as the isalive is true(blackjack has not been attained) and relevant ouput is disp